WomensLaw serves and supports all survivors.

 On the forms, you will be the “petitioner” and the abuser will be the “respondent.”
 Write briefly about the most recent incidents of violence, using descriptive language - words like “slapping,” hitting,” “grabbing,” threatening,” etc. - that fits your situation.
 Include details and dates, if possible.

 Remember to bring some form of personal identification, such as a driver’s license or other identification that includes your picture, in case you need to show it to the court clerk when you sign the forms.
-You cannot be charge a fee to file for an order of protection.2
+You cannot be charged a fee to file for an order of protection.2

 1 7 Guam Code § 40103(b)